The Complete Guide to Channagiri Trek

 When you turn left, Channagiri, which was on your left so far, now rises right in front of you.

 The trail isn’t too clear here.
-It could be lost within the tall grass around you.
+It could be lost in the tall grass around you.
 The upward gradient increases slightly from this point.

 The stone steps mark the trail so there’s no possibility of getting lost.
 Behind you, the view gets better and better.